Chorizo and Goat Cheese Quiche

 - 1 1/2 cups grated fontina cheese

-Make the crust: Combine the flour and salt in a food processor and pulse a few times.
-Scatter the butter and lard over the flour and pulse until the mixture forms large crumbs.
-Add 1/3 cup ice water a few tablespoons at a time, pulsing, until the dough just comes together.
-(Pulse in up to 2 more tablespoons ice water if the dough is too crumbly.)
-Flatten the dough into a disk, wrap in plastic wrap and refrigerate until chilled, at least 1 hour.
+Combine the flour and salt in a food processor and pulse a few times.
+Scatter the butter and lard over the top of the flour and pulse until the mixture forms large crumbs.
+Add the water, a few tablespoons at a time, and pulse until the dough just comes together.
+Divide into 2 equal pieces, flatten each half into a disk, wrap in plastic and refrigerate until chilled through, at least 1 hour.

-Transfer the dough to a lightly floured surface and roll out into a 12-inch round.
-Fit the dough into a 10-inch deep-dish fluted tart pan with a removable bottom, gently pressing it into the sides; trim the excess dough.
-Cover with plastic wrap and chill until firm, about 20 minutes.
+On a lightly floured work surface, roll 1 of the disks into a 16-inch round.
+(Reserve the other disk for another purpose.
+It will keep in the freezer, double wrapped in plastic wrap then single wrapped in foil for up to 4 months.)
+Fit the dough into a 2-inch deep-dish tart pan with a removable bottom, gently pressing it into the sides.
+Using a sharp knife, trim the dough evenly with the edge of the pan.
+Cover with plastic wrap; and chill until firm, about 20 minutes.

-Scatter the fontina, cotija, scallions, chorizo and thyme over the crust.
-Whisk the eggs in a large bowl; add the milk and cream and whisk until smooth.
-Pour into the crust and arrange the goat cheese evenly on top.
-Bake until the crust is deep golden brown and the edge is set but the center still jiggles slightly, 40 to 50 minutes.
-Let cool at least 20 minutes before serving.
-Cut into wedges and serve with the jalapeno pesto.
+Scatter the fontina, Cotija, green onions, chorizo and thyme over the warm tart shell.
+Whisk the eggs in a large bowl.
+Add the milk and cream and whisk until smooth.
+Pour into the shell and evenly distribute the goat cheese over the top.
+Bake until the crust is deep golden brown and the center is almost set (still slightly jiggles) but the sides are set, about 40 to 50 minutes.
+Let sit at room temperature for at least 20 minutes before serving.
+Cut into wedges and drizzle jalapeno pesto over the top.